 Billing Accuracy is a scorecard measure that was first introduced for tracking by utilities in 2014.
 Billing accuracy is defined as the number of accurate bills issued expressed as a percentage of total bills issued.
 WDI considers timely and accurate billing to be an essential component of customer satisfaction.
-For 2018, WDI issued more than 165,000 customer bills and achieved a billing accuracy of 99.92% which is within the Ontario Energy Board mandated target of 98%.
-WDI expects this trend to continue into the foreseeable future since the variation between 2017 and 2018 was an improvement 0.04%.
+For 2019, WDI issued more than 158,000 customer bills and achieved a billing accuracy of 99.97% which is within the Ontario Energy Board mandated target of 98%.